pownjs/engine/README.md

 # Pown Engine

 Pown Engine is a generic scripting and execution environment.
+It is used by other pown tools to provide a simle extension mechanism for task-based plugins.
+For example, [recon](https://github.com/pownjs/recon) is using this library to for its own template-based scripting language.

 ## Credits